The chilling cry for help pierced the air like a rusted saw scraping against eardrums.

 As soon as she finished speaking, the surroundings changed in an instant.

-A horde of Zombies surged in from all directions!
+A horde of zombies surged in from all directions!

 It was as if they had received some kind of command, charging straight at us!

-He never expected that this seemingly fragile girl was actually the hunter who had set the trap!
+He had never expected that this seemingly fragile girl was actually the hunter who had set the trap!

 I let out a cold laugh.